Your Cart is empty

 Barker had wanted to make a documentary about it, also as per Woodstock but he didn’t have the cash to do more than record a few clips of bands.

 The festival was not without controversy, as surrounding farmers and Statesville residents were unamused by the massive infestation of music-loving hippies and drug-taking weirdos getting their not inconsiderable freak on.
 Easy to forget just what a cultural schism there was between the youth counterculture and rural folk for whom life had changed little in a hundred years.
+Probably still is.

 Other recognizable acts at Love Valley included British singer-guitarist Terry Reid; the Hampton Grease Band and Flood, both from Atlanta; and future Southern-rock mainstays Wet Willie, who hailed from Alabama.
 From the West Coast came Big Brother featuring Ernie Joseph (not to be confused with Big Brother and the Holding Company).
 From the Triad, Mitch Easter’s psychedelic high-school band Sacred Irony performed, as did Greensboro’s own Kallabash.